 What Is the Projected Employment Outlook?

-According to the U.S. Bureau of Labor Statistics, job opportunities for drivers in the heavy and tractor-trailer truck industry were projected to grow by 11% during the decade between 2012-2022, and those for light delivery truck drivers by five percent.
-It was predicted that nearly 125,900 total jobs (27,200 for light truck drivers and 98,700 for heavy truck drivers) will be established within that decade.
+According to the U.S. Bureau of Labor Statistics, job opportunities for drivers in the heavy and tractor-trailer truck industry are projected to grow by 11% during the decade between 2012-2022, and those for light delivery truck drivers by five percent.
+It is predicted that nearly 125,900 total jobs (27,200 for light truck drivers and 98,700 for heavy truck drivers) will be established within that decade.

-Growth was attributed to an expanding economy and the resultant need for goods.
-The BLS reported that long-haul truck drivers would have the best job prospects, but competition would be heavy for truck driving positions with local carriers.
+Growth projections are attributed to an expanding economy and the resultant need for goods.
+The BLS reports that long-haul truck drivers will have the best job prospects, but competition will also be heavy for truck driving positions with local carriers.
 As of 2014, heavy and tractor-trailer truck drivers who worked for general freight trucking companies earned average annual salaries of $43,180, while light delivery truck drivers in the same industry earned $38,050 per year.

 What Training Requirements Must I Satisfy?